shelter pets in need

 Weimaraners have a distinctive silvery coat and light-colored eyes.
 Did you know that Weimaraner puppies are born with stripes?
 After a few days, the tiger-like stripes fade away.

-Weimaraners also like to be physically active so make a great partner for long distance running but they can also pick up the speed for shorter, faster sprints.
+Weimaraners also like to be physically active so make a great partner for running long distances but they can also pick up the speed for shorter, faster sprints.
 If you enjoy hiking, a Weimaraner will be fantastic company as they like to stay close to their owner.

 As the fastest dog breed in the world, it's only natural that Greyhounds make a good running partner.
 They are designed to be sprinters though so are most suited for short, fast runs rather than long hikes.
 After a run, they love coming home to relax and are a very affectionate, calm dog breed.